admir-selimovic/3dgs20-force-prediction/README.md

-# 3DGS20 - Force Prediction in 3D Structural Design
+# 3DGS20 - Force Prediction in 3D Structural Design with GCXNN

 ## Dataset